rhayes777/PyAutoFit/docs/overview/scientific_workflow.rst

             return log_likelihood

-Visualization of the results of the search, such as the corner plot of what is called the "Probability Density Function", are also automatically output during the model-fit on the fly.
+Visualization of the results of the non-linear search, for example the "Probability Density Function", are also automatically output during the model-fit on the fly.

 Loading Results
 ---------------

-Your scientific workflow will likely involve many model-fits, which will be output to hard-disk in folders.

-A streamlined API for loading these results from hard-disk to Python variables, so they can be manipulated and inspected in a Python script or Jupiter notebook is therefore essential.
+In your scientific workflow, you'll likely conduct numerous model fits, each generating outputs stored in individual folders on your hard disk.

+To efficiently work with these results in Python scripts or Jupyter notebooks, **PyAutoFit** provides the `aggregator` API.
+This tool simplifies the process of loading results from hard disk into Python variables.
-The **PyAutoFit** aggregator provides this API, you simply point it at the folder containing the results and it loads the results (and other information) of all model-fits in that folder.
+By pointing the aggregator at the folder containing your results, it automatically loads all relevant information from each model fit.

+This capability streamlines the workflow by enabling easy manipulation and inspection of model-fit results directly within your Python environment.
+It's particularly useful for managing and analyzing large-scale studies where handling multiple model fits and their associated outputs is essential.

 .. code-block:: python

     from autofit.aggregator.aggregator import Aggregator

     agg = Aggregator.from_directory(
-        directory=path.join("output", "result_folder"),
+        directory=path.join("result_folder"),
     )

 The ``values`` method is used to specify the information that is loaded from the hard-disk, for example the